 Endstations

-The permanent endstation of the SIM beamline is a Photoemission Electron microscope (PEEM) (Model: LEEM III, Elmitec GmbH).
+The permanent endstation of the SIM beamline is a Photoemission Electron microscope (PEEM) (Model: SPELEEM, Elmitec GmbH) with a motorized and rotatable sample stage.
 It allows one to image samples using the photoelectric effect with very high spatial resolution.
 With an additional energy analyzer these photoelectrons are then energy-selected.
-In addition to illumination by X-rays, illumination by low energy electrons is possible.
+In addition to the grazing incidence X-ray illumination (16°), the sample can be illuminated by low energy electrons.
 In this low energy electron microscopy (LEEM) mode, additional contrast mechanisms are available.
-For more information on PEEM for example lookup the web page of the LEEM User Community.
 The PEEM is equipped with a small preparation chamber (sputtering, heating, load-lock), while a larger preparation system equipped with LEED and e-beam evaporators, is also available.

-When the sample is retracted, the light passes through the PEEM and can be used in a second endstation supplied by the user.
-Here an unfocussed beam of about 1 x 3 mm2 is available.
+When the sample is retracted, the light passes through the PEEM and can be used in a second endstation further downstream either focussed or unfocussed.

 PEEM is a surface sensitive technique.
 Its depth of view is limited by the inelastic mean free path of the photoelectrons which is typically ~5 nm.
-The PEEM operates in UHV and with a high acceleration voltage (Va = 10-20 kV) to accelerate the inelastically scattered photoelectrons into the microscope lenses to produce a magnified image of the intensity of the locally emitted photoelectrons.
+The PEEM operates in UHV and with a high voltage (Va = 10-20 kV) to accelerate the excited photoelectrons into the microscope lenses to produce a magnified image of the intensity of the locally emitted electrons.

 For successful imaging in the PEEM the sample should meet the following conditions: